apigee/api-platform-samples/sample-proxies/oauth-advanced/README.md

 ### Provision the webserver app

-You must perform this step after you deploy the oauth2 API bundle.
+You must perform this step after you deploy the login-app bundle.

 1. CD to `oauth-advanced/provisioning`
 2. Open the file `webserver-app.xml` in an editor.